nasa/earthdata-search/README.md

 This will provide access to API Gateway at [http://localhost:3001](http://localhost:3001)

-Additionally, this ties in with the `serverless webpack` plugin which will ensure that your lambdas are re-built when changes are detected.
+Additionally, this ties in with `esbuild` which will ensure that your lambdas are re-built when changes are detected.

 ### Invoking lambdas locally